The Colts Committee shall appoint an adult Team Manager for each Team each season.

 The following statements represent the safety policy:

-The supervisors will ensure that children taking part in the activity conduct themselves in a proper manner.
+At training and matches, the supervisors will ensure that children taking part in the activity conduct themselves in a proper manner.
 Any behaviour which places the safety of others taking part in the activity will be dealt with by reprimand in the first instance for less serious offences or suspension (either to individuals, or the entire activity) where the risk of injury is unacceptable.
 Team Managers have the right to suspend or expel children who continually fail to meet the required standards of behaviour and safe practice.
 Instances of suspension and expulsion should be reported to the Colts Committee.
 Appeals against suspension or expulsion should be made in writing to the Colts Committee.
 The Colts Committee will investigate the suspension or expulsion and respond in writing.

 From time to time we will publicise your child’s teams achievements through local media, football newsletters and on our new website.
 This is achieved usually with the use of digital pictures of the teams or match reports.
 By signing the club registration form you provide permission for images of the player to be used as stated above.
 Olney Town Colts F.C. recognises the need to ensure the welfare and safety of all young people in football.
 As part of our commitment to ensure the safety of young people we will not permit photographs, video or other images of young people to be taken without the consent of the parents/carers and the young person.
 Olney Town Colts F.C will follow the guidance for the use of images of children and young people.
 Olney Town Colts F.C will take all steps to ensure these images are used solely for the purpose they are intended which the promotion and celebration of the activities of Olney Town Colts F.C.
 If you become aware that these images are being used inappropriately you should inform Olney Town Colts.
 F.C immediately.
 The F.A Child protection department has produced the following guidelines on best practice (golden rules) on the use of images of children and young people.